MicrosoftDocs/msteams-docs/msteams-platform/tutorials/get-started-yeoman.md

    ![sideloaded app](~/assets/yeoman-images/teams-first-app-4.png)
 1. Go back to the **General** channel and select **+** to add a new Tab.
 You should see your tab in the list of tabs:
    ![configure tab](~/assets/yeoman-images/teams-first-app-5.png)
 1. Select your tab and follow the instructions to add it.
 Notice that you have a custom configuration dialog, for which you can edit the source.
 Select *Save* to add your tab to the channel.
-Once done your tab should be loaded inside Microsoft Teams!
+Your tab is now loaded inside Microsoft Teams!

    ![running tab in teams](~/assets/yeoman-images/teams-first-app-6.png)

-## Upgrade Microsoft Teams
+### Upgrade Microsoft Teams

 You can also upgrade your current Microsoft Teams version to the latest version using the Microsoft Teams Yeoman generator.